Lansoprazole: Chemistry

 It is a racemic 1:1 mixture of the enantiomers dexlansoprazole and levolansoprazole.
 Dexlansoprazole is an enantiomerically pure active ingredient of a commercial drug as a result of the enantiomeric shift.
-Lansoprazole's plasma elimination half-life (1.5 h) is not proportional to the duration of the drug's effects to the person (i.e. gastric acid suppression).
+Lansoprazole's plasma elimination half-life (1.5 h) is not proportional to the duration of the drug's effects to the person (i.e., gastric acid suppression).

 History

 Lansoprazole was originally synthesized at Takeda and was given the development name AG 1749.
-Takeda patented it in 1984 and the drug launched in 1991.
+Takeda patented it in 1984 and the drug was launched in 1991.
 In the United States, it was approved for medical use in 1995.